Paul Rice: Early life and education

 Rice was raised in Dallas and Austin, Texas, the son of a single mother.
 He graduated from St. Mark's School of Texas.

 He was an entrepreneurial boy, selling newspapers, mowing lawns, and gardening in his community.
 By saving his earnings, Rice was able to self-finance most of his college tuition at Yale University, where he enrolled in 1978.

 At Yale, Rice studied Political Science and Economics, which sparked an interest in the issues of global hunger, poverty, and underdevelopment, particularly as they related to rural farming.
 At nineteen, he took a year off from school and went to China to learn about land reform and the peasants' struggle to organize cooperatives.
 This experience cemented his decision to enter the field of international development after graduating in 1983.
-Upon graduation, he spent over a decade working with agricultural farmers in Nicaragua, before returning to the US for a graduate degree.
+Upon graduation, he spent eleven years working with agricultural farmers in Nicaragua, before returning to the US for a graduate degree.
 In 1990 Paul founded PRODECOOP, which became one of the largest organic coffee exporters in the world.
 After training the next CEO, Paul returned to the states in 1994, to earn a Master's of Business Administration at the UC Berkeley Haas School of Business.
 During his time there he developed the Business plan for TransFair or otherwise today known as Fair Trade USA.